Self-Improving Loops for Visual Robotic Planning: Experiments

 While utilizing self-collected data is a promising approach for scalable self-improvement, filtering collected experience often requires some level of human intervention, whether through manually determining successful trajectories or designing a heuristic for quality control.
-We therefore investigate how different filtering techniques affect SAIL performance, or if SAIL is robust to such design decisions.
+We therefore investigate how different filtering techniques affect SILVR performance, or if SILVR is robust to such design decisions.
 For both MetaWorld and Panda Arm settings, we compare between using a ground-truth or human-evaluated notion of success to filter what trajectories the in-domain model is finetuned on, against not using any filtering at all and utilizing all achieved trajectories irregardless of outcome.

-In Figure~\ref{fig:sail_mw_filter_ablation}, we observe that for both in-domain and SAIL, disregarding filtering actually slightly improves over filtering.
-This is a surprising result, as it suggests that even failed demonstrations may serve as a source of meaningful behaviors and further facilitate overall task improvement.
-On the other hand, in Figure~\ref{fig:sail_franka_filter_ablation}, for the Panda arm, we observe that no filtering still facilitates continuous improvement over every iteration through SAIL.
-This is an encouraging finding, as it suggests that even for settings where manual curation of experience is expensive, self-improvement can still occur.

-We also investigate if a novel filtering scheme is useful for the pushing tasks on Panda arm, called relabeling.
-In this setting, all trajectories are once again utilized for finetuning the in-domain text-to-video model, but unsuccessful trajectories are prepended with a text prompt of ``not” to denote failure.
-We find that relabeling is indeed preferable to not using any filtering for the in-domain model, but does not substantially aid performance when utilizing large-scale text-to-video priors.
+While ground-truth success signals can often be inaccessible, we investigate whether the current state-of-the-art VLMs, GPT-5 and Gemini-2.5-Pro, can provide useful task success signals and serve as a robust alternative to ground-truth signals on MetaWorld.